Basic Frittata (with Variations) | ChopChop

 - Bake until the top is golden and the eggs are set, 25–30 minutes.
 (To see if the eggs are set, use pot holders to jiggle the pan back and forth: you should not see the eggs moving around in a liquidy way.)

-- Set aside to cool and serve warm or at room temperature, or cover and refrigerate up to 2 days.
+- Serve warm or at room temperature, or cover and refrigerate up to 2 days.

-- If you eat meat, stir in ½ cup of diced ham, sliced cooked sausages, or cooked bacon crumbles.
-Or add some diced leftover turkey or chicken.
+- Add 1⁄2 cup diced ham, turkey or chicken, or sliced cooked sausages, or cooked bacon crumbles.

-- Instead of the basil or parsley, try adding cilantro, mint, dill, snipped chives, or a few leaves of fresh thyme.
+- Instead of basil or parsley, substitute cilantro, mint, dill, snipped chives, or a few leaves of fresh thyme.